The Midwifery Council of New Brunswick

 Français

-Midwives are highly skilled and educated health professionals specializing in low-risk maternity care.
-Midwives support pregnancy as a normal part of a birthing person’s life, by addressing the physical, emotional, social, and cultural aspects of their experiences.
+Midwives are highly skilled and educated primary care providers specializing in low-risk maternity care.
+Midwives support pregnancy as a normal part of a birthing person’s life by addressing the physical, emotional, social, and cultural aspects of their experiences.

 Midwives provide: